 Pranayama is also known as the Science of Breath.
-Pranayama Breathing Techniques like Humming Bee Breath, Alternate Nostril Breathing, Ocean Breath, Breath of Fire can improve your vocals by strengthening your vocal cords.
+Pranayama breathing techniques like Humming Bee Breath, Alternate Nostril Breathing, Ocean Breath, and Breath of Fire can improve your vocals by strengthening your vocal cords.

-Regular practice of Meditation and Chanting helps relieve anxiety, stress and improves the performance ability of singers.
+Regular practice of meditation and chanting helps relieve anxiety and stress and improves the performance ability of singers.

 The Kirtan Kriya Meditation method used in Kundalini Yoga is one of the best meditations for singers.
 The Kirtan Kriya Meditation method involves meditating while singing.
-Most Kundalini Yoga methods involve singing, chanting, breathing exercises and repetitive postures.
-Thus, it is one of the best practices best for singers.
+Most Kundalini Yoga methods involve singing, chanting, breathing exercises, and repetitive postures.
+Thus, it is one of the best practices for singers.

 ~ Sting, Rock Singer, Yoga Journal, March 2010

-Bad postures can also compromise your ability to perform well.
-Whereas, holding your body in a good posture puts the least strain on your supportive muscles, joints, and tendons.
-A good posture means aligning your body properly while sitting or standing.
+Bad posture can also compromise your ability to perform well.
+Holding your body in good posture puts the least strain on your supportive muscles, joints, and tendons.
+Good posture means aligning your body properly while sitting or standing.

-Improving your posture with yoga can help you perform well, as a singer or even as an instrumentalist.
-Daily yoga practice is a great way to reverse a bad posture caused by long hours of sitting.
+Improving your posture with yoga can help you perform well as a singer or even as an instrumentalist.
+Daily yoga practice is a great way to reverse bad posture caused by long hours of sitting.
 As well, it makes you more aware of your posture in general.

 Improve Mental Health

-Musicians face many problems like stress, depression, performance anxiety, bipolar disorder and other symptoms of mental illnesses.
-Improving your mental health while working under a lot of stress is quite the challenge for musicians.
+Musicians face many problems like stress, depression, performance anxiety, bipolar disorder and other symptoms of mental illness.
+Improving your mental health while working under a lot of stress is quite a challenge for musicians.

 Yoga is not just a physical activity, but a mental one too.
 Just like lifting weights helps you with muscle growth, practising yoga brings increased concentration, relaxation, focus, and peace of mind.
 It also helps sharpen your memory as you age.
 Regular practice of yoga enhances positive psychological states in musicians.
 It reduces performance anxiety and improves the overall quality of life.

-Study shows that yoga and meditation practices create a sense of well-being, improved self-reliance, increased efficiency and an optimistic outlook on life.
+Study shows that yoga and meditation practises create a sense of well-being, improved self-reliance, increased efficiency, and an optimistic outlook on life.

-A daily practice of Pranayama will help you relax and calm the mind.
-Pranayama is one of the best treatments to cure anxiety, depression and stress.
+A daily practice of Pranayama will help you relax and calm your mind.
+Pranayama is one of the best treatments to cure anxiety, depression, and stress.

-Practising Yoga poses like Corpse Pose, Child’s Pose, Standing Forward Bend, Plow Pose, Headstand, Shoulder Stand will help improve your overall mental health.
+Practising yoga poses like Corpse Pose, Child’s Pose, Standing Forward Bend, Plow Pose, Headstand, and Shoulder Stand will help improve your overall mental health.

 A daily dose of Meditation will help musicians increase focus, concentration, self-esteem and self-awareness.